 By grading gaffes, one can ensure the surrounding soil to your walls is sloped; gravity does all the work to keep water at bay.
 Contracting experts suggest a height of 6 inches across 10 feet of soil.
 This can be measured with string or a level by measuring height at the foundation’s base and the end of the soil base.

-Another easy solution can be a French drain system.
+Another easy solution can be a french drain system.
 Excess water enters the pipes at the high end, and utilizing a minor, graded slope; French drains can redirect extra drainage to a specific desired exit.
 Preferably not your neighbors’ yard.
-An attractive feature of French drains is that they require a slope of no less than 1%.
+An attractive feature of a french drain is that they require a slope of no less than 1%.

 Timed Sprinkler System